 Large and small motor skills, oral and receptive language, musical gifts, social awareness, love for the natural world and the beginnings of self-care abilities are some of the skill sets that the young children learn as they play and work amongst respectful and observant teachers.

-The nursery is for children ages 18 months to 3 1/2 years with a class size of ten children, a lead-teacher and an assistant-teacher.
-Children may come in either 3 or 5 days a week, with options for full or half days.
-The three day option is Monday, Tuesday and Wednesday.
+The nursery is for children ages 18 months to 3 years with a class size of ten children, a lead-teacher, and an assistant-teacher.
+Enrollment is for either 3 or 5 days a week, with options for full or half days.
+The three-day option is Monday, Tuesday, and Wednesday.
 Our nursery meets at 8.15 a.m. to 3.15 p.m. or 8.15 a.m. to 12.30 p.m.
-Depending on enrollment demand, there may be a limit of two spaces for our three-day nursery option.